 College of Business > Student Resources > Business Student FAQs

-We look forward to welcoming you to campus this fall with a commitment to provide you with a high-quality, safe, flexible and connected education.
+We welcome you to DePaul with a commitment to provide you with a high-quality, accessible, connected and safe education.

 What should you expect?
 Here are answers to your frequently asked questions: